SilasMarvin/wasmind/README.md

 **Actors communicate through structured message passing**, enabling coordination at any scale - from simple workflows to networks of thousands of coordinated agents.

 > **Important**: Wasmind is NOT a Claude Code alternative—it's the infrastructure that makes projects like Claude Code possible.
-Our `Wasmind_cli` demonstrates how to build Claude Code-style interactions using Wasmind's coordination primitives.
+Our `wasmind_cli` demonstrates how to build Claude Code-style interactions using Wasmind's coordination primitives.

 ## What You Can Build with Wasmind